GSA-TTS/identity-dev-docs/_pages/attributes.md

   Login.gov user accounts are either identity proofed or self-asserted.
 Login.gov continues to work toward achieving certification of compliance with NIST's IAL2 standard from a third-party assessment organization.
 ---

 Here are the possible attributes that can be requested at a given IAL.
-This table contains the available user attributes, the IAL they are associated with, and how they can be accessed in OpenID Connect and SAML.
+This table contains the available user attributes, the IAL they are associated with, and how they can be accessed in OpenID Connect (OIDC) and SAML.

 It is important to expect any number of characters in the `(string)` datatype unless directly followed by a number such as `(string36)`.
 Strings are encrypted and stored in a text datatype with a maximum length of 65,535 bytes.